greim/hoxy/readme.markdown

     * perform internal and external redirects
     * run other plugins
 * Extensible via a plugin API
-* Comes with several out-of-the-box plugins
+* Comes with several out-of-the-box plugins (see usage examples of each file under the `plugins` dir)

 Getting Started
 ---------------